God-FearingCoder01/PyTutor-CS7/README.md

     ```bash
     npm install
     ```
-    requires you to already have node.js installed in your computer
+    requires you to already have **node.js** installed in your computer.

     *Alternatively*
     ```bash